github-user-en/PublicKB/AI/Computer Vision - Machine Vision/03-ModelBuilding/Computer Vision Models/CLIP, Dall-E.md

 As such, CLIP was trained to learn & represent visual concepts from natural language supervision (i.e., the associated text caption/description).
 CLIP can be applied to any visual classification benchmark by simply providing the names of the visual categories to be recognized.

 ## CLIP Achievements
 1. It demonstrated that scaling a simple pre-training task is sufficient to achieve competitive zero-shot performance on a great variety of image classification datasets.
+CLIP models can be applied to nearly arbitrary visual classification tasks.
 	- The pre-training task it scales is that of image-caption association.
 Previously, this contrastive approach was adopted by ConVIRT, but was limited to the field of medical imaging.
 2. This approach helps OpenAI address some critical weaknesses in the AI ecosystem:
 	1. Leveraging contrastive learning, the model learn 1 embedding representation for an object's  textual and visual representation.